-See appendix A for fault line map
+See appendix B for fault line map

-Large earthquakes can injure and sometimes kill people, and damage or destroy property and lifelines utilities.
+Large earthquakes can injure and sometimes kill people, and damage or destroy property and lifelines utilities (power, roading, telecommunications, three waters etc).

 Earthquake hazards include ground shaking, land deformation, and liquefaction.

 Ground shaking is the shaking of the ground during an earthquake. and is one of the main causes of earthquake damage to buildings and critical infrastructure.